filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 - This contract will live in a new public repo: [filecoin-project/f3-activation-contract](https://github.com/filecoin-project/f3-activation-contract)
   - Note: while we’ll restrict write access to the repo to Lotus, Forest, and Venus maintainers for general repo hygiene, repo write access isn’t the chief concern.
 The key decision is the groups that have the ability to update the state of the published mainnet contract (discussed more below).

+### Key Verification
+- Key ownership is communicated by each implementation team adding their keys to this FRC via PR in the [Implementation section](#implementation).
+- One can then following the chain of _contract address hardcoded in implementations_ → _contract address owner_ → _inspect the multisig at https://safe.filecoin.io/home?safe=filecoin:ADDRESS_ → _ensure keys from [Implementation section](#implementation) are present_

 ### Controlled Update Mechanism
 - Parameter updates will require full consensus amongst each of the Filecoin implementations: Lotus, Forest, and Venus.
 This is implemented with a multisig requiring 3 of 3.
 - Each of the three implementation teams will send signed messages to authorize changes, ensuring security and agreement among stakeholders.

 ### Finalization and Self-Disabling
 - This would have “used once finalization”.
 The contract does not permit further updates if the currently set bootstrap epoch is in the past.
-- It is designed to automatically disable itself after a period of six months from contract creation, ensuring that any changes are deliberate and well-considered, while preventing indefinite alterations.
+- Assuming bootstrap hasn't already finalized the contract, it is designed to automatically disable itself on 2025-08-01TOO:OO:OOZ, ensuring that any changes are deliberate and well-considered, while preventing indefinite alterations.
-  - This means the bootstrap epoch must be within 6 months months of the contract creation.
+  - This means the bootstrap epoch must be before 2025-08-01.
-  - If for some reason F3 still isn’t activated within this 6 month window, a network upgrade will be required to update client software to point to a new or updated contract.
+  - There is no contingency plan beyond another network upgrade.
+If for some reason F3 still isn’t activated within this ~6 month window, a network upgrade will be required to update client software to point to a new contract.

 ### Content of the Dynamic Manifest
-- The expected content of the dynamic manifest is expected to comply with the [schema below](#dynamic-manifest-schema).
+- The content of the dynamic manifest is expected to comply with or be similar to [schema below](#dynamic-manifest-schema).
+(There may be some shifts in the parameters based on testing from before the nv25 upgrade.)
 - Some of the most important attributes include:
+  - **Bootstrap Epoch:**
-  - **Bootstrap Epoch:** Specifies the activation time, set no sooner than 72 hours from message transmission.
-(This is intended to give the community an additional window to react in case there late-discovered issues with the parameters/rollout.
-See [Proposed sequence / example timeline](#proposed-sequence--example-timeline) for more context.)
+    - Specifies the activation time, set no sooner than 72 hours from message transmission.
+This is intended to give the community an additional window to react in case there late-discovered issues with the parameters/rollout.
+See [Proposed sequence / example timeline](#proposed-sequence--example-timeline) for more context.
+    - This should match the "activation epoch" that has been set/validated on the contract itself.
+Implementations need to validate this or else they are susceptible to activating at a datetime that doesn't meet the restrictions in this proposal.
   - **EC.DelayMultiplier:** Adjusts the delay multiplier for the consensus mechanism.
   - **EC.BaseDecisionBackoffTable:** Defines the backoff strategy for consensus decisions.
   - **EC.HeadLookback:** Determines the how far behind EC is F3 running.